<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Cost depends on your country, but no matter where you go these things are always included in your program cost:

-Airport pick up + drop off - Visa
+In country airport pick up + drop off

 Housing